KnowActED/KnowActED/README.md

 - ⚡ Fun fact: ...
 -->

-- I'm currently learning how to more efficiently use AI for coding😄.
+- I'm currently learning how to more efficiently use AI for coding.
+How powerful AI is depends on how accurately and efficiently we use it.😄
 - Pronouns: he/him